-- 4. Provide integrated nutrition interventions that contribute to the prevention of malnutrition among children aged 6-23 months, adolescent girls, pregnant and breastfeeding women and girls and people living with HIV and tuberculosis (NPA-1.3: Malnutrition prevention programme) - 4.1 Children aged 6-23 months, adolescent girls, pregnant and breastfeeding women and girls, and people living with HIV and tuberculosis benefit from integrated packages of nutrition and health support that enhance their nutrition and health and prevent malnutrition (Output category A: Resources transferred, Standard output 2.2: Children, pregnant women and girls and new mothers, and other nutritionally vulnerable populations benefit from programmes to prevent and treat malnutrition and improve diets) - 4.1 Children aged 6-23 months, adolescent girls, pregnant and breastfeeding women and girls, and people living with HIV and tuberculosis benefit from integrated packages of nutrition and health support that enhance their nutrition and health and prevent malnutrition (Output category B: Nutritious food provided, Standard output 2.2: Children, pregnant women and girls and new mothers, and other nutritionally vulnerable populations benefit from programmes to prevent and treat malnutrition and improve diets) - 4.1 Children aged 6-23 months, adolescent girls, pregnant and breastfeeding women and girls, and people living with HIV and tuberculosis benefit from integrated packages of nutrition and health support that enhance their nutrition and health and prevent malnutrition (Output category E: Social and behaviour change communication (SBCC) provided, Standard output 2.2: Children, pregnant women and girls and new mothers, and other nutritionally vulnerable populations benefit from programmes to prevent and treat malnutrition and improve diets) - 4.2 Pregnant and breastfeeding women and girls, caregivers and community members receive gender-transformative social and behaviour change communication that improves nutrition and health knowledge and practices (Output category E: Social and behaviour change communication (SBCC) provided, Standard output 2.2: Children, pregnant women and girls and new mothers, and other nutritionally vulnerable populations benefit from programmes to prevent and treat malnutrition and improve diets) - 5.
-Promote nutrition-sensitive school meals by expanding home-grown school feeding to provide safe and nutritious school meals to pre-primary and primary school-aged children in targeted areas (SMP-1.5: School based programmes) - 5.1 Pre-primary and primary schoolchildren benefit equitably from nutrition-sensitive school-based programmes through the expansion of home-grown school feeding, resulting in healthy and nutritious diets and improved school outcomes (Output category A: Resources transferred, Standard output 2.3: School-age children and adolescents have access to school-based health and nutrition packages) - 5.1 Pre-primary and primary schoolchildren benefit equitably from nutrition-sensitive school-based programmes through the expansion of home-grown school feeding, resulting in healthy and nutritious diets and improved school outcomes (Output category B: Nutritious food provided, Standard output 2.3: School-age children and adolescents have access to school-based health and nutrition packages) - 5.1 Pre-primary and primary schoolchildren benefit equitably from nutrition-sensitive school-based programmes through the expansion of home-grown school feeding, resulting in healthy and nutritious diets and improved school outcomes (Output category E: Social and behaviour change communication (SBCC) provided, Standard output 2.3: School-age children and adolescents have access to school-based health and nutrition packages)
+4. Provide integrated nutrition interventions that contribute to the prevention of malnutrition among children aged 6-23 months, adolescent girls, pregnant and breastfeeding women and girls and people living with HIV and tuberculosis (NPA-1.3: Malnutrition prevention programme)

+- 4.1 Children aged 6-23 months, adolescent girls, pregnant and breastfeeding women and girls, and people living with HIV and tuberculosis benefit from integrated nutrition and health packages to enhance their nutrition and health and prevent malnutrition (Output category A: Resources transferred, Standard output 2.2: Children, pregnant women and girls and new mothers, and other nutritionally vulnerable populations benefit from programmes to prevent and treat malnutrition and improve diets) - 4.1 Children aged 6-23 months, adolescent girls, pregnant and breastfeeding women and girls, and people living with HIV and tuberculosis benefit from integrated nutrition and health packages to enhance their nutrition and health and prevent malnutrition (Output category B: Nutritious food provided, Standard output 2.2: Children, pregnant women and girls and new mothers, and other nutritionally vulnerable populations benefit from programmes to prevent and treat malnutrition and improve diets) - 4.1 Children aged 6-23 months, adolescent girls, pregnant and breastfeeding women and girls, and people living with HIV and tuberculosis benefit from integrated nutrition and health packages to enhance their nutrition and health and prevent malnutrition (Output category E: Social and behaviour change communication (SBCC) provided, Standard output 2.2: Children, pregnant women and girls and new mothers, and other nutritionally vulnerable populations benefit from programmes to prevent and treat malnutrition and improve diets) - 4.2 Pregnant and breastfeeding women and girls, caregivers and community members receive gender-transformative social and behaviour change communication that improves nutrition and health knowledge and practices (Output category E: Social and behaviour change communication (SBCC) provided, Standard output 2.2: Children, pregnant women and girls and new mothers, and other nutritionally vulnerable populations benefit from programmes to prevent and treat malnutrition and improve diets)

+5. Promote safe and nutritious school meals to pre-primary and primary school-aged children in targeted areas (SMP-1.5: School based programmes)

-5.1 Pre-primary and primary schoolchildren benefit equitably from nutrition-sensitive school-based programmes through the expansion of home-grown school feeding, resulting in healthy and nutritious diets and improved school outcomes (Output category N: School feeding provided, Standard output 2.3: School-age children and adolescents have access to school-based health and nutrition packages)
+- 5.1 Pre-primary and primary schoolchildren benefit equitably from nutrition-sensitive school-based programmes, resulting in healthy and nutritious diets and improved school outcomes (Output category A: Resources transferred, Standard output 2.3: School-age children and adolescents have access to school-based health and nutrition packages) - 5.1 Pre-primary and primary schoolchildren benefit equitably from nutrition-sensitive school-based programmes, resulting in healthy and nutritious diets and improved school outcomes (Output category B: Nutritious food provided, Standard output 2.3: School-age children and adolescents have access to school-based health and nutrition packages) - 5.1 Pre-primary and primary schoolchildren benefit equitably from nutrition-sensitive school-based programmes through the expansion of home-grown school feeding, resulting in healthy and nutritious diets and improved school outcomes (Output category E: Social and behaviour change communication (SBCC) provided, Standard output 2.3: School-age children and adolescents have access to school-based health and nutrition packages)

+5.1 Pre-primary and primary schoolchildren benefit equitably from nutrition-sensitive school-based programmes, resulting in healthy and nutritious diets and improved school outcomes (Output category N: School feeding provided, Standard output 2.3: School-age children and adolescents have access to school-based health and nutrition packages)